MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss-lookbook.md

 ![Image of the SharePoint Success Site landing page](media/sss-landing.png)

-12. Next, follow the steps below to add site owners to the M365 learning pathways administration page and the SharePoint Success Site to grant access to others for site and content customizations.
+12. Next, follow the steps below to add site owners to the M365 learning pathways administration page and the SharePoint Success Site to grant access to others for site and content [customizations](https://docs.microsoft.com/sharepoint/customize-sss).

-## Add site owners to both sites
+## Add Site owners to both sites

-In order for others to edit M365 learning pathways playlist content and content in the SharePoint Success Site, they will need site owners permissions for *both sites*.
-Add site owners to both sites to enable customization permissions.
+In order for others to edit M365 learning pathways playlist content and content in the SharePoint Success Site, they will need Site owners permissions for *both sites*.
+Add Site owners to both sites to enable customization permissions.

-#### Add owners to the M365 learning pathways site
+#### Add Site owners to the M365 learning pathways site
-Assign a few site owners to grant administrative privileges to customize the site and training content.
+Assign a few Site owners to grant administrative privileges to customize the site and training content.
 This includes the ability to hide and show content and to build custom playlists through the learning pathways web part.

 1. From the M365 learning pathways site menu select **Settings**, then select **Site permissions**
 2. Select **Advanced Permission Settings**.